alldominguez/isee_young_rennes_ws1/README.md

 This workshop therefore aims at summarizing and presenting the main models used in this specific context, and discussing the pros and cons of each method in relation to a specific study objectives.

+## Notes for attendees

+The workshop will consist...